diktomat/AdventOfCode/2022/README.md

 15. Elixir (and Rust).
 Don't know why part 2 run for hours in Elixir, when the same algorithm finishes within 650ms in Rust..
 16. Crystal.
 Basically Ruby, compiled.
 17. Dart.
 Feels like C with modern types.
+18. Racket.
+Try the rainbow, use a rainbow (plugin).